 In other words, if 85% of the 24 million people profiled are doing X, it’s a good bet that 85% of the next million to come along will probably do X as well.

 Machine learning AI can guide and inform management decisions about marketing, budgeting, inventory management, supply chain, and CRM concepts, among others.
+You can also use AI in your outbound strategy and encourage your reps to use it by tying into the SDR compensation plan.

 Can every business use AI?
 Probably not, but each day, the percentage of businesses that can use it, or perhaps leverage more elite types of AI, increases.
 Here at Cayenne, we frequently encounter three types of client issues about this: